 Eligibility: Any student who qualifies NEET (above 50th percentile General / 40th percentile reserved) can apply for management quota

-Best states: Karnataka (most seats), Maharashtra (best hospitals), Tamil Nadu (best outcomes), AP/Telangana (growing options)
+Best states: Karnataka (most seats), Maharashtra (best hospitals), Tamil Nadu (strong academic standards), AP/Telangana (growing options)

 Total cost: ₹1.2–1.8Cr over 5.5 years at most private colleges